Workers’ Compensation Lawyer in Marlton, NJ

 Get Medical Attention and Report the Injury

-Get medical attention right away and report the injury to your employer.
-In most New Jersey workers’ compensation cases, the employer or carrier controls treatment, so early guidance matters.
+Get treated right away and report the injury to your employer in writing.
+In most New Jersey claims the employer or carrier picks the authorized treating physician, so what you say and do at the start shapes the whole case.

 02